Xavier Collins

 Xavier co-founded Wonder Studios with Justin Hackney in January 2025.
 Over rosé at the Cannes Film Festival, Justin showed him an AI trailer he'd made for Alice in Wonderland.
 Xavier sent it to the CEO of a production company he'd worked with through Lumiere, and they came back the same day wanting to use the technology.
 Wonder had its first customer before it was even incorporated.

 Xavier led Wonder's fundraising: a $3.25M+ pre-seed backed by Blackbird and LocalGlobe, followed by a $12 million seed round led by Atomico in October 2025 with participation from LocalGlobe, Adobe Ventures, and Upside Ventures (Sidemen).
 Angel investors include Erik Huggers, Stephen Lambert, Nigel Morris, the Freepik CEO, and executives from OpenAI, Google DeepMind, and ElevenLabs.
-The studio was revenue-generating within its first six months.

 Wonder has partnered with Google DeepMind, YouTube, Universal Music Group, ElevenLabs, Freepik, Fal, and Kling AI.
 Projects include the Beyond the Loop anthology series, a music video for Lewis Capaldi's "Something in the Heavens", a documentary with Campfire Studios, and brand campaigns for commercial clients.